 Dynamic front end.
 The design of the new Golf GTI embodies sporty charisma.
 The GTI has become faster, more efficient and safer in terms of its driving dynamics thanks to superlative aerodynamics ($c_d = 0.275$).
-Standard LED headlights have been arranged low down.
-These are optionally available as IQ.LIGHT - LED matrix headlights.
-They form a striking crossbar in conjunction with the radiator grille.
+The standard LED headlights are positioned low down; they optionally form a striking crossbar in conjunction with the radiator grille.
 A slim, red GTI line towards the top of the bonnet now stretches across the front section.
 An LED strip in the headlight mirrors the red line when the daytime running lights are activated - or when the driver approaches with the key.
 As an optional extra, the radiator grille can now be illuminated as a continuation of the LED strip for the first time.
 This creates a completely new, unmistakable headlight design.
 Another striking and unmistakable feature is the large, single-piece lower air intake grille in typical GTI honeycomb pattern.
 It is framed on the outside by a black appliqué, with a striking wing-like design on the sides.
 The new GTI insignia also include the optional fog lights which have now been integrated into the air intake grille in an X formation.